dipanjal/DevOps/NetNS_Ingress_Egress_Traffic/README.md

     192.168.0.0     0.0.0.0         255.255.0.0     U     0      0        0 ceth0

 **Root Cause:**
-> Opps, The IP doesn't match with any route table entry.
+> Ops, The IP doesn't match with any route table entry.
 Route table
 > match an IP Address using *Longest Prefix Matching* Algorithm and
 > Looks like the Karnel Level **Route Table**  has **no information** to
 > send the packet **out** to **eth0** 172.31.8.154/20 network.